janattig/LatPhysPlottingPyPlot.jl/README.md

 ## Installation

-For usage purposes only, you can install the package via the package mode in Julia (Pkg).
-However, since the package is not listed in the Julia package repositories, you have to use
+You can install the package via the package mode in Julia (Pkg).
+However, since the package is not listed in the Julia package repositories, you have to first install the unregistered dependencies manually.
+To do so, first install [`LatticePhysics.jl`](https://github.com/janattig/LatticePhysics.jl) as specified on its Readme file.
+Then install the main package with
 ```julia
 (v1.0) pkg> add "https://github.com/janattig/LatPhysPlottingPyPlot.jl"
 ```